 Eva House

-Salvador Dali and challenging narrow block in Malvern with a flood overlay inspired a stacked block form which twists and curves to soften and respond to it’s context.
+Salvador Dali and a challenging narrow block in Malvern with a flood overlay inspired a stacked block form which twists and curves to soften and respond to it’s context.

 With an already approved home next door which presented 3 stories to the street, we were provided with a opportunity to maximise our frontage in response.
 The client who is a car collector needed a large garage which was to be placed in the basement.
 However the narrow plot and a flooding overlay would result in a unfeasibly long ramp.
 Our solution was to put the garage along with a cellar, theatre / party room and gym at ground level which becomes submerged due to the fall of the land as it goes back and putting the main entry and living spaces on the elevated first level.